Traves-Theberge/Genni/Documentation/UserGuide.md

 3. Configure the Extension:
    - Click the Genni icon in your browser toolbar
-   - Open Settings and enter your OpenAI API key
+   - Open Settings and enter your API key (OpenAI or Google Gemini)
    - Save your settings

 4. Start generating smart replies!

 ### Basic Usage
 1. Navigate to any supported messaging platform
-2. Press `Ctrl+Shift+Z` or click the Genni icon
+2. Press `Ctrl+Shift+Q` or click the Genni icon
 3. Click "Capture Screenshot" to capture the conversation
 4. Click "Generate Reply" to create an AI-powered response
 5. Click "Insert Reply" to automatically insert the response